 -- Freshman Devin Loe, who rarely took a shift the first two periods, needs to play more.
 He has three goals, two assists and is plus-5 this season in just seven games.
 Only Coleman, Czarnik and Barber average more points this season.

 -- Czarnik notched two assists but wasn’t that sharp.
 Maybe all of the early ice time is catching up to him, but he didn’t seem to have his normal energy level and make uncharacteristic mistakes.

 -- What in the world is going on with Kevin Morris?
 He has seven goals and five assists last season playing mostly on the fourth line and killing penalties but he is 1-4-5 in 2013-14.

 Morris is the son of an NCAA coach, so it’s surprising to see him regress.
 He was a dominant penalty killer and shutdown forward last season, so bigger things were expected from him this season, but he has taken a step backward.

--- Wins and losses the rest of the regular season are meaningless.
+losses the rest of the regular season are meaningless.
 The at-large possibility is gone, the only way this team gets into the NCAA Tournament is by winning the NCHC Tournament.

 Blasi said before the season that “every game is an audition”, and these final nine regular season games should be an audition for everyone on this team.
 Miami basically has nine exhibition games left, and players that don’t give 100 percent need to be benched regardless of status within the team.